hamsternik/dotfiles/configs/karabiner/README.md

 ## Scripts

 I am using Karabiner only for one action: change keyboard input source by tapping only **one** button.

-There are 3 diffrerent lang sources so I mapped all of them along the next buttons:
+The map of langs I'm using daily:

 - en (ABC): left command;
 - ru: right command;
 - ua: right option;
+- jp (romaji): left option;

 ## Resources